ellennickles/code-your-way-s23/week5/README.md

     - Merging one branch into another
     - NOTE: As you work on your project in VS Code, saving changes there will not be automatically added to your Git repository.
-To "save" changes to your Git repository, it's a two-step process of (1) staging (adding) your modified files and then (2) committing them.
+To "save" changes to your Git repository, it's a two-step process in the terminal of (1) staging (adding) your modified files and then (2) committing them.
 - Possible inspiration
   - Featured artists in the Class Slides